Dark Mode Light Mode

 We quickly realized that we would have to get one of those tanks and attach it to the stove!
 I ran to the truck and asked him if we could get one of those gas tanks.
 He attached it at the back of our house with a hose through the wall to our stove.
 It worked!

-Apparently, there is this system in Erbil where you can replace your empty gas tank and get a new one.
+There is this system in Erbil where you can replace your empty gas tank and get a new one.
 The truck is like an ice-cream truck driving around, with music coming from a speaker.
-Except this ice-cream truck doesn’t sell ice cream but gas tanks.
+Except this ice cream truck doesn’t sell ice cream but gas tanks.

-A straightforward and efficient way to provide every one of gas without having to build a gas pipe infrastructure.
+It is a straightforward and efficient way to provide everyone with one gas without having to build a gas pipe infrastructure.

 In my experience there aren’t many expats in Erbil.
 Most of them live around the area of Dream City where most of the international facilities are such asinternational supermarkets and restaurants.
 At several bars such as “The Two Princesses”, which is an Irish Pub (In Iraq!) expats can be found.